Shahinshac/Code-Quality-Analyzer/README.md

 2. Configure Vercel to use the container image:
 - In Vercel dashboard, import your project
-- Choose 'Deploy from Registry' and set the image `ghcr.io/<GH_USER>/code-quality-analyzer:latest`
+- Choose **'Deploy from Registry'** and set the image `ghcr.io/<GH_USER>/code-quality-analyzer:latest`
 - Set `MODEL_URL`, `MODEL_PATH`, `DATABASE_URL` and other secrets as environment variables
-> Note: If you added a `vercel.json` file that included a `builds` entry referencing `@vercel/docker`, remove it to let the dashboard use the "Deploy from Registry" registry option.
-Vercel will otherwise try to use the unsupported builder and fail.
+- **Do NOT use vercel.json** - the "Deploy from Registry" method in the Vercel dashboard handles container deployment directly

-3. Automate publishing images with GitHub Actions (workflow included):
+3. Automate publishing images with GitHub Actions:
-  - There is a GitHub Actions workflow `.github/workflows/docker-publish-ghcr.yml` in this repo that builds and pushes your Docker image on each `main` push.
-Ensure GitHub Packages is enabled for your account and that `GITHUB_TOKEN` has the appropriate permissions.
+  - The GitHub Actions workflow `.github/workflows/docker-publish-ghcr.yml` automatically builds and pushes your Docker image on each `main` push
+  - Ensure GitHub Packages is enabled and `GITHUB_TOKEN` has appropriate permissions
+  - Workflow includes preflight check to prevent vercel.json from being re-added

-4. Optional: Trigger automatic redeploy on Vercel after GHCR publish
+4. Optional: Automatic Vercel redeploy after GHCR publish
-- Add the following secrets to your GitHub repository: `VERCEL_TOKEN`, `VERCEL_ORG_ID`, `VERCEL_PROJECT_ID`.
+- Add these secrets to your GitHub repository: `VERCEL_TOKEN`, `VERCEL_ORG_ID`, `VERCEL_PROJECT_ID`
-- The workflow will automatically call the Vercel deploy action to trigger a redeploy after image publish.
+- The workflow will automatically trigger Vercel redeploy after image publish

-#### CI Secrets and required configuration
+#### CI Secrets and Configuration

-Add the following GitHub repository secrets (as needed):
+Add the following GitHub repository secrets/variables as needed:

+**Secrets:**
-- `GITHUB_TOKEN` - provided by GitHub Actions (default) for GHCR login
+- `GITHUB_TOKEN` - Provided by GitHub Actions (default) for GHCR login
-- `AWS_ACCESS_KEY_ID` - (optional) AWS key for S3 upload
+- `AWS_ACCESS_KEY_ID` - (Optional) AWS key for S3 model upload
-- `AWS_SECRET_ACCESS_KEY` - (optional) AWS secret for S3 upload
+- `AWS_SECRET_ACCESS_KEY` - (Optional) AWS secret for S3 upload
+- `VERCEL_TOKEN` - (Optional) Personal token for Vercel API
+- `VERCEL_ORG_ID` - (Optional) Vercel organization ID

+**Variables:**
-- `AWS_REGION` - (optional) AWS region for S3
+- `AWS_REGION` - (Optional) AWS region for S3 (default: us-east-1)
-- `S3_BUCKET` - (optional) S3 bucket name to upload the model artifact (e.g., `my-bucket`)
+- `AWS_S3_BUCKET` - (Optional) S3 bucket name for model artifacts
-- `VERCEL_TOKEN` - (optional) Personal token for Vercel to update env and trigger deploys in workflow
-- `VERCEL_ORG_ID` - (optional) Vercel organization id
-- `VERCEL_PROJECT_ID` - (optional) Vercel project id
+- `VERCEL_PROJECT_ID` - (Optional) Vercel project ID

 Notes:
-- If you don't use S3, the model artifact can be included inside the container or specified with `MODEL_PATH` in the Vercel environment variables.
+- If S3 is not configured, the model artifact should be included in the container image
-- If you use S3 and `MODEL_URL` is created in CI, the workflow will update Vercel project env var `MODEL_URL` (replacing any existing one) and then trigger a Vercel deployment.

-### Vercel (Docker-based deployment)

-Vercel supports building and running containers.
-We provide a `Dockerfile` combined with `vercel.json` to build with `@vercel/docker`.

-Steps:

-1. Sign in to Vercel and connect the GitHub repo.
-2. Add environment variables under the project settings:
-  - `MODEL_URL` (optional) — URL to download the model at startup (e.g., `https://.../code_quality_model.joblib`).
-If not supplied, mount the model into the container via the `models/` folder (not possible on Vercel in free tiers), or bake the model into the image.
-  - `MODEL_PATH` — path where the model will be available (default: `/app/models/code_quality_model.joblib`).
-3. Vercel will use the provided `vercel.json` to build the Docker image.
-The app runs with `gunicorn`, and the `start.sh` script binds to the provided `PORT` environment variable.

-Important notes for Vercel:

-- Vercel provides ephemeral containers.
-If you need persistent model storage, host the model on S3/GCS/Azure Blob, and set `MODEL_URL` for the app to download it at startup.
-- Alternatively, store the model inside the image, but this requires rebuilding the image on each model update.
-- Set `MODEL_URL` under Vercel project > Settings > Environment Variables; the app will download the model during startup.
+- The workflow automatically updates Vercel's `MODEL_S3_URL` environment variable if S3 upload succeeds
+- Workflow supports multi-architecture builds (linux/amd64, linux/arm64)

 Contributions & improvements are welcome.